FloatingArrayDesign/FAModel/famodel/irma/schedulerREADME.md

 Therefore, we have decided to eliminate the need for the Xap variable since they seem redundant after this investigation.

-### 4. Asset Cannot Be Assigned to Multiple Tasks in Same Period
+### 4. Asset that is part of multiple Asset Groups Cannot Be Assigned to Multiple Tasks in Same Period
-Ensures that if multiple tasks are assigned to the same asset, then only one can be active in any period p (not using any Xap variables)
+Ensures that if multiple tasks have an asset that are in different asset groups assigned to them, then only one can be active in any period p (not using any Xap variables)

 $$
 \sum_{t=0}^{T-1} X_{t,p}[t,p] + \sum_{t=0}^{T-1} X_{t,a}[t,a] <= 1 + T \quad \forall a,p